 - Consider temporary solutions – like container gardens.

 - Give it some ambiance – a string of overhead lights can literally turn a nasty alley into a charming alcove.
-They can also turn your mown weeds and crumbing stone walls into a romantic naturalistic meadow.
+They can also turn your mown weeds and crumbing stone walls from an overgrown messy garden into a romantic naturalistic meadow.

 - Do you have nice patio furniture?
 Drawing yourself out into the garden you already have will help you understand how you want to use what you’ve got – and how you will want to evolve it.
 You have to be in it to understand it.
 Plus there is excitement in contrast – new clean furniture in a rustic space makes everything a little more lively.